 Hereditary Optic Neuropathies

-Most patients have no associated neurologic abnormalities, although nystagmus and hearing loss have been reported.
+Most patients with dominant optic atrophy have no associated neurologic abnormalities, although nystagmus and hearing loss have been reported.
 The only symptom is slowly progressive bilateral vision loss, usually mild until late in life.
 The entire optic disk or, at times, only the temporal portion is pale without visible vessels.
 A blue-yellow color vision deficit is characteristic.

 Some patients with Leber hereditary optic neuropathy have cardiac conduction defects.
 Other patients have minor neurologic abnormalities, such as a postural tremor, loss of ankle reflexes, dystonia, spasticity, or a multiple sclerosis–like illness.